Decentralized EM Algorithm for Gaussian Mixtures under Data Heterogeneity and Partial Labeling: Numerical Studies

-After the observations are generated, they are distributed to different clients.
-We consider two different data generating processes.
-The first is the homogeneous process, where all observations are distributed to different clients in a completely random manner.
+Once the data are simulated, they are distributed to different sites.
+We consider two different data distribution mechanisms.
+The first is a homogeneous process, where all observations are distributed to different sites in a completely random way.
 The second is the heterogeneous process, where all observations are sorted according to their response values.
-These sorted observations are then distributed sequentially to different clients, resulting in similar label values for the observations assigned to the same clients.
-In addition, three different network structures are considered, namely, the star network structure, the fixed-degree network structure, and the circle-type network structure.
-The details of these network structures are presented in Appendix.
-It can be verified that the circle-type network structure is the most balanced with $\SEW=0$, while the star network structure is the most unbalanced with $\SEW=(M-2)/{(M-1)}^{1/2}$.
-Finally, we set the momentum parameter $\eta\in\{0.01,0.02,0.05\}$ for MNEM and semi-MNEM.
+These sorted observations are then distributed sequentially to different sites.
+In addition, three different network structures are considered.
+They are, namely, the star network structure, the fixed-degree network structure, and the circle-type network structure \citep{wu2023network}.
+A graphical illustration of those network structures is given in Figure \ref{fig:1}.
+More details of these network structures are presented in Web Appendix C.3.
+It can be verified that the circle-type network structure is the most balanced one with $\SEW=0$, whereas the star network structure is the most unbalanced one with $\SEW=(M-2)/{(M-1)}^{1/2}$; see \cite{wu2023network}.
+We set various momentum parameters for MNEM and semi-MNEM.

-For each simulation study, the experiments are replicated a total of $R = 100$ times for each parameter setup.
-Let $\widehat{\theta}_s^{(t,m)}$ be the estimator obtained on the $m$th client in the $s$th replicate on the $t$th iteration.
-We then compute the mean squared error (MSE) values to evaluate the finite sample performance, defined as \(\operatorname{MSE} = \{MR\}^{-1}\sum_{s=1}^{R}\sum_{m=1}^{M}\|\widehat{\theta}_s^{(t,m)} - \theta_0\|^2\).
-In addition to the proposed methods, the MSE values of the local optimal estimator $\wh \theta_{\loc}$ (i.e., ``Local''), the whole sample optimal estimator $\wh \theta$ in the unsupervised case (i.e., ``EM''), and the whole sample optimal estimator $\wh \theta_{\semi}$ in the semi-supervised case (i.e., ``semi-EM'') are shown as reference information.
-We report the mean log(MSE) values of MNEM and semi-MNEM in Figure \ref{fig2}.
-In the main text, we fix the network structure to a circle-type network and set the momentum to $\eta = 0.01$.
-The primary focus is on the effect of data generating processes and the degree of separation on the proposed estimators.
-Results under different network structures and momentum parameters for MNEM and semi-MNEM, as well as results for NNEM, are presented in Appendix.
-Additionally, complete implementation details are also provided in Appendix.
+For each simulation study, the experiments are replicated for a total of $R = 100$ times for each parameter setup.
+Let $\widehat{\theta}_s^{(t,m)}$ be one particular estimator (e.g., the MNEM estimator) obtained on the $m$th site in the $s$th replicate on the $t$th iteration.
+We then define the mean squared error (MSE) as \(\operatorname{MSE} = (\operatorname{MR})^{-1}\sum_{s=1}^{R}\sum_{m=1}^{M}\|\widehat{\theta}_s^{(t,m)} - \theta_0\|^2\), which is then log-transformed and plotted in Figure \ref{fig2}.
+For comparison purposes, the local unsupervised estimator $\wh \theta_{\loc}$ (i.e., ``Local''), the unsupervised whole sample estimator $\wh \theta$ (i.e., ``EM''), and the semi-supervised whole sample estimator $\wh \theta_{\semi}$ (i.e., ``semi-EM'') are also evaluated and reported in Figure \ref{fig2}.
+The simulation results of different settings are qualitatively similar.
+To save space, we report only the case with a circle-type network and $\eta = 0.01.$ More detailed simulation results are given in Web Appendix C.4.